 Researchers in Leipzig: UV-C radiation should defeat germs in classrooms!

-Leipzig researchers examine UV-C radiation for germ reduction in public spaces with an innovative laboratory approach.
+Leipzig researchers are investigating UV-C radiation to reduce germs in public spaces using an innovative laboratory approach.

 Researchers in Leipzig: UV-C radiation should defeat germs in classrooms!

-Leipzig, Deutschland - in Leipzig runs a future-oriented research project that illuminates the disinfection of public spaces by UV-C radiation.
-Scientists from the University of Technology, Economic Affairs and Culture Leipzig (HTWK), the University of Leipzig as well as the Helmholtz Center for Environmental Research and the Leibniz Institute for Troposphere Research are working together to minimize the spread of viruses and bacteria in classrooms and other public institutions.
-This innovative study is supported by the Federal Ministry of Research with more than 2.5 million euros and takes place in a nationwide unique laboratory that has a volume of almost 200 cubic meters.
-Here, 30 air -filled dolls are used in a replica classroom to simulate realistic conditions.
+A pioneering research project is underway in Leipzig that examines the disinfection of public spaces using UV-C radiation.
+Scientists from the Leipzig University of Technology, Economics and Culture (HTWK), the University of Leipzig as well as the Helmholtz Center for Environmental Research and the Leibniz Institute for Tropospheric Research are working together to minimize the spread of viruses and bacteria in classrooms and other public facilities.
+This innovative study is supported by the Federal Ministry of Research with more than 2.5 million euros and takes place in a laboratory that is unique in Germany and has a volume of almost 200 cubic meters.
+Here, 30 air-filled dolls are used in a replica classroom to simulate realistic conditions.

-The most important aspect of this research is the development of effective decimacy systems based on UV-C radiation.
-UV-C radiation has wavelengths between 100 and 280 nanometers and is known for killing bacteria and viruses.
-The BFS explains that this radiation comes from artificial sources and filtered out of the earth's atmosphere so that it does not appear in nature.
+The most important aspect of this research is the development of effective disinfection systems based on UV-C radiation.
+UV-C radiation has wavelengths between 100 and 280 nanometers and is known to kill bacteria and viruses.
+The BfS explains that this radiation comes from artificial sources and is filtered out by the earth's atmosphere, so that it does not occur in nature.

-Despite its disinfectant properties, UV-C radiation also harbors health risks.
-Eyes and skin in particular can be damaged, which can lead to acute reactions such as photokeritis or even long-term consequences such as DNA damage.
-The International Agency for Cancer Research (IARC) has classified all wavelengths of UV radiation as potentially carcinogenic.
-Therefore, the use of UV-C disinfection devices that typically work with 254 nanometers should only be enjoyed with extreme caution in the presence of people.
+Despite its disinfectant properties, UV-C radiation also poses health risks.
+Eyes and skin in particular can be damaged, leading to acute reactions such as photokeratitis or even long-term consequences such as DNA damage.
+The International Agency for Research on Cancer (IARC) has classified all wavelengths of UV radiation as potentially carcinogenic.
+Therefore, the use of UV-C disinfection devices, which typically work at 254 nanometers, should only be used with extreme caution in the presence of people.

-The Federal Office for Radiation Protection warns against using open UV-C systems in the presence of people and recommends using closed units where there is no exposure to users.
-Nevertheless, newer systems that work with FAR-UV-C (approx. 222 Nm) also come onto the market that are advertised as less risky.
-However, the health risks of these new technologies have not yet been extensively examined.
+The Federal Office for Radiation Protection warns against using open UV-C systems in the presence of people and recommends the use of closed units where there is no exposure for users.
+Nevertheless, newer systems that work with Far-UV-C (approx. 222 nm) are also coming onto the market and are advertised as being less risky.
+However, the health risks of these new technologies have not yet been fully investigated.

 Applications of UV-C disinfection

-The versatile areas of application of UV-C technology not only include the disinlawing of surfaces and room air, but also the water treatment and to a limited extent to use in food.
-However, it remains crucial that UV-C disinfection is not meant for living things.
-The users are asked to pay attention to the manufacturers that include important information about wavelengths, radiation strength and the required dose for effective disinfection.
-This is the only way to guarantee responsibility from manufacturers and users for security in public spaces.
+The diverse areas of application of UV-C technology include not only the disinfection of surfaces and indoor air, but also water treatment and, to a limited extent, use in food.
+What remains crucial, however, is that UV-C disinfection is not intended for living beings.
+Users are encouraged to pay attention to the manufacturer's instructions, which include important information about wavelengths, irradiance and the dose required for effective disinfection.
+This is the only way to ensure that manufacturers and users are responsible for safety in public spaces.

-In summary, the project in Leipzig shows how important innovative approaches and security -conscious applications are in order to deal with the challenges of pathogens in schools and other public institutions.
-With the in-depth examination of the UV-C radiation, less health risks could threaten and hygiene in our rooms could be significantly improved.
-Borkener Zeitung continues to report on the progress of this important research.
+In summary, the project in Leipzig shows how important innovative approaches and, at the same time, safety-conscious applications are in order to overcome the challenges posed by pathogens in schools and other public institutions.
+With the detailed examination of UV-C radiation, there could be fewer health risks and the hygiene in our rooms could be significantly improved.
+Borkener Zeitung continues to report on the progress of this important research that could revolutionize our understanding of cleanliness and health.